Icon call

 How much do fitness trainers earn?

-The salary of a fitness trainer varies based on the type of employment.
-In an employment position one can expect an entry-level salary of around € 18.600 to € 21.900 gross per year.
-With increasing professional experience, earnings rise to approximately € 23,200 to € 25,000 annually.
+The salary of a fitness trainer varies depending on the type of employment.
+In a permanent position, you can expect a starting salary of around €18,600 to €21,900 gross per year.
+With increasing professional experience, earnings rise to around €23,200 to €25,000 per year.

 Where do fitness trainers work?